On this page

 The safe travel zone does not apply to New Zealand citizens who are outside New Zealand or who have not been in New Zealand for the last 14 days or more.

-If you arrive in either NSW or the Northern Territory on a quarantine-free flight, you will not need to enter mandatory quarantine.
+If you arrive in either NSW, the ACT, the Northern Territory or Victoria on a quarantine-free flight, you will not need to enter mandatory quarantine.
 If you arrive at any other location or you are not on a quarantine-free flight, you will be subject to mandatory quarantine.

 Travelling from New Zealand to Australia